See my guide on how to use an Instant Pot.

 Notes

-• I usually make this recipe with fully cooked Italian chicken sausage, which I slice into rounds and add to the Instant Pot.
+• Sausage: I usually make this recipe with fully cooked Italian chicken sausage, which I slice into rounds and add to the Instant Pot.
 To use uncooked chicken, turkey or pork sausage, remove from casings and add to the Instant Pot, crumbling and browning the sausage on sauté.

-• I have found 2 minutes of pressure cooking to be perfect for whole wheat penne with a package cook time of 9 minutes.
+• Pasta Cook Time: I have found 2 minutes of pressure cooking to be perfect for whole wheat penne with a package cook time of 9 minutes.
 Follow these guidelines for other pasta types: Pressure cook 2 minutes for package cook time of 6-9 minutes, pressure cook 3 minutes for package cook time of 10-12 minutes, pressure cook 4 minutes for package cook time of 13 or more minutes.

 Serving: 1.5cups, Calories: 325kcal, Carbohydrates: 38g, Protein: 17g, Fat: 12g, Saturated Fat: 3g, Cholesterol: 46mg, Sodium: 1104mg, Potassium: 444mg, Fiber: 6g, Sugar: 7g, Vitamin A: 2618IU, Vitamin C: 49mg, Calcium: 70mg, Iron: 2mg